mantidproject/mantid/docs/source/concepts/HowToDefineGeometricShape.rst

    XMLhexahedronDescription.png

-For this shape you may find it useful to specify a :ref:`Bounding-Box <Bounding-Box>`.
+Since hexahedrons typically have at least one surface that is not axis-aligned, you will likely have to specify a :ref:`Bounding-Box <Bounding-Box>`.

 Tapered Guide